waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 ## III.
 Current Plans & Investigations

-### Investigation: The Battle Tower
-*   **Objective:** Determine the purpose of the Battle Tower and if it contains any key items or story progression elements.
-*   **Current Status:** I have discovered a gatehouse leading to an exterior area with a large building.
-One warp led from the exterior back into the gatehouse.
-Another warp (a door) in the gatehouse remains unexplored and is the likely entrance.
-*   **Next Step:** Enter the unexplored door at (4, 0) in the Route40BattleTowerGate map.

-## IV.
-Archived Investigations

 ### Investigation: The Missing HM02 (Fly)
 *   **Status:** Investigation on hold.
 Current priority is the Battle Tower.
 *   **Anomaly:** After defeating Gym Leader Chuck, his wife gave me HM02 (Fly).
 However, after a thorough search of my bag, the HM is not present in my TM/HM pocket or any other pocket.